Does Medicare cover prescription drugs in 2025?

 | Advantage Open Enrollment | Jan 1 – Mar 31 each year | Switch or return to Original |

-If you enroll in a prescription drug plan outside an enrollment period, there are additional fees for late enrollment.
+If you enroll in a prescription drug plan after the designated enrollment period, you may be charged a late enrollment penalty.

 Because of this, it is best to decide if you want to add prescription drug coverage to your Medicare plan before your enrollment period to avoid late fees.